CodeStitchOfficial/Beginner-Astro-Starter-Kit/README.md

 ## Acknowledgments

 The author would like to acknowledge:
-* [Cedar Studios](https://github.com/cedar-studios) - Their [Intermediate-Astro-Kit-LESS](https://github.com/cedar-studios/Intermediate-Astro-Kit-LESS/tree/master) is the base of this template, which aims to improve on a few issues such as updates to Astro v4.
+* [Cedar Studios](https://github.com/cedar-studios) - Their [Intermediate-Astro-Kit-LESS](https://github.com/cedar-studios/Intermediate-Astro-Kit-LESS/tree/master) is the base of this template.
 * [CodeStitch](https://codestitch.app/) - Some of their free stitches were used in this template.
 <a name="Conclusion"></a>